Spiral Arms and Bars

 In addition to the 2 proposed mechanisms, there is the fact that spiral density waves in many cases CANNOT be separated from the mechanism of SSPSF model (stochastic self-propagating star formation) discussed above in feature Flocculent Spiral Galaxies and Self-Propagating Star Formation.

-It seems to be that spiral arms form from a varying combination of spiral density waves and the SSPSF model mechanism.
+It seems to be that spiral arms form from a varying combination the SSPSF model mechanism and spiral density waves.
 So spiral arm formation is complex---but that's what makes spiral arms so beautiful.

 7. Disappearance of Spiral Arms: